How can I change my career with no experience?

 Generally speaking, you’re most likely to find success in sectors which are particularly in demand.

 “Whether you’ve been wanting to change careers for some time, or the current market has forced you to seek employment outside your chosen career path, it’s important to explore available vacancies,” says Amanda.
-“Look at companies in sectors who are hiring to meet pandemic-driven demands, and use that information to help shape your short term job goals.”

 When should I change my career